gavagai-corp/morphological_expander/README.md

 Runs with Python from the command line.
 Takes two arguments, the word to be re-inflected and the corresponding language code (ISO 639).
 If no code is provided, Swedish (sv) is taken as the default.

-The functionality can also be used in an interactive python session, by importing the library in the normal way.
+The functionality can also be used in an interactive Python session, by importing the library in the normal way:<br/>import morphological_expander<br/>from morphological_expander import *

 ### Example